 In 1988, again at the city’s request, JTA agreed to remove its toll booths in exchange for receiving a voter-approved transportation sales surtax of one-half of one percent on taxable sales in Duval County.
 This sales surtax revenue has been put to work by JTA to build roads and bridges in Duval County, to fund mass transit and to plan and design the future transportation facilities which have and will make possible the efficient movement of people and freight in and through Duval County and the surrounding counties.

 For FDOT, the existing revenue from the gas tax and other revenue sources are not enough to keep up with the demand of transportation and infrastructure.
 The express lane tolls will only be added to new construction on existing roadways and not to the existing lanes.
 Motorists will have a choice to pay the toll or use the general use lanes.

 All roadway improvements paid for by the sales tax will remain free.

-Will all vehicles have to pay a toll to use the express lanes?
+What vehicles are eligible to use the express lanes?

 How will I know ahead of time what the toll will be so I can decide whether to use the lanes?

 Before all express lane entrances, there will be electronic message signs showing the current toll price so you can choose to

 use the express lanes or travel the general use lanes.